morrisbw/JackThaDripper/README.md

 JackThaDripper2.py is my first experiment with  tkinter.
 It's primary function is to produce G-code for filling molds with a custom designed syringe mechanism mounted to a 3d printer.

 There's no defensive programming for inputs.
 Just experimenting.
+If you type a file name ending in .gcode, it will export code you can use directly in your printer

 Volume is not yet mapped to any actual volume, just the values that are sent to the extruder.
 You can do a 1x1 grid test to determine the actual value to send the extruder.